 Mr. Karp is a Martindale-Hubbell AV Preeminent-rated and AVVO 10.0 Superb-rated Superlawyer (2020-2022) who exclusively practices animal law throughout the States of Washington, Oregon, Idaho, and Hawai’i.
 Having graduated from Gonzaga University with a B.A.
-Honors (Majors in Political Science and Sociology, Minors in Spanish and Philosophy, Concentration in Women’s Studies) and University of Washington with a J.D. and M.S. in statistics, this is his twenty-fourth (24th) year actively practicing law.
-He estimates having evaluated and/or handled over 8125 animal law cases to date and has authored Understanding Animal Law, published by Carolina Academic Press in October 2016.
+Honors (Majors in Political Science and Sociology, Minors in Spanish and Philosophy, Concentration in Women’s Studies) and University of Washington with a J.D. and M.S. in statistics, this is his twenty-fifth (25th) year actively practicing law.
+He estimates having evaluated and/or handled over 8500 animal law cases to date and has authored Understanding Animal Law, published by Carolina Academic Press in October 2016.

 Mr. Karp founded and served as first chair of the Washington State Bar Association’s Animal Law Section in 2002 and has held executive committee positions since its formation.
 He founded the Idaho State Bar Association’s Animal Law Practice Section in 2012 and continues to serve on its executive committee.
-He has also been a vice chair of the American Bar Association’s (“ABA”) Animal Law Committee since its creation in 2004.
+He was also a vice chair of the American Bar Association’s (“ABA”) Animal Law Committee since its creation in 2004 through 2022.

 Mr. Karp served six years as a contributing editor of the Animal Legal Report, produced by Animal Legal Reports Services, regularly writes on the topic of animal law, and routinely speaks around the nation about animal law, including at Yale, Harvard, Vanderbilt, and Vermont Law School.
 He has taught animal law as an adjunct professor at the University of Washington School of Law, Seattle University School of Law, and a lecturer at Edmonds Community College.
 He has been quoted in TIME, the National Law Journal, the ABA Journal, and other periodicals, including dedicated articles on his practice in the Seattle Times, Seattle Weekly, Pacific NW Magazine, and Seattle Magazine.